niuware/niuware.github.io/quick-docs.md

 {% endhighlight %}

-For the Admin application the controller class files should be in the `controllers/admin` subdirectory and use the `App\Controllers\Admin` namespace:
+For the application Admin space, the controller class files should be in the `Controllers/Admin` subdirectory and use the `App\Controllers\Admin` namespace:

 {% highlight php %}
-[app/controllers/admin/MyAdminController.php]
+[App/Controllers/Admin/MyAdminController.php]

 <?php